 By Tim Lambert

-About 650 BC a people called the Celts migrated to England.
+About 650 BC a people called the Celts migrated to Britain.
 Then in 43 AD, the Romans invaded.
-It is impossible to accurately estimate the population of England before the Romans came.
+It is impossible to accurately estimate the population of Britain before the Romans came.
 However, the population of Roman Britain was probably about 4 million.

 Roman towns would seem small to us.
 The largest town, London, may have had a population of only 35,000.
 Roman Colchester probably had a population of around 12,000.
 Roman Cirencester may have had a population of 10,000.